Alekossta/VRTemplate/README.md

 ## Features

-- VR Character with basic locomotion (moving, turning), collision capsule aligning with camera, teleporting
+- VR Character with basic locomotion (moving, turning), collision capsule aligning with camera
+- Teleporting
-- Basic vr hands
+- Basic VR hands
 - Configured settings for VR based on Unreal Documentation
 - All in C++
 - New input system
+- First person character for testing

 ## Notes / Tips